|

 then the Technology Browser can use them.

-The Technology Browser uses In-Memory RIB techniques to develop
+Technology Browser uses In-Memory RIB techniques

 event detection.
 The Event Browser

-(currently underdevelopment) is launched from the Technology Browser and some
+(currently underdevelopment) is launched from the Technology Browser

 data resources are exchanged.
 SLIP

-atoms are identified in the Technology Browser and those atoms involved in an
+atoms are identified in the Technology Browser and those atoms involved

 event are conveyed to the Event Browser.

-The I-RIB uses system files, memory maps and mathematical objects such
+I-RIB uses system files, memory maps and mathematical objects such

 as lines and arrays.
 OSI’s I-RIB